 All images of Darwin between April 2018 (i.e. after Tropical Cyclone Marcus) and August 2019 were inspected.
-Only images that were cloud and smoke free across the urban area of Darwin we re suitable for inclusion.
+Only images that were cloud and smoke free across the urban area of Darwin were suitable for inclusion.
 On this basis, only ten images, between April and August were suitable for use in this project (Table 1).
-All images during the wet season were excluded because they contained significant cloud cover.

 For each of the ten dates, two adjoining Landsat 8 images were combined to create a single image that covered the geographic extent of Darwin.
 All spatial mapping in this project was performed using the geospatial tool ArcGIS 10.5 (ESRI, 2017).
 The TIRS sensor on the Landsat 8 satellite collects two thermal bands (Bands 10 and 11).
-Design flaws in the satellite sensors have resulted in systemic errors in the values recorded which vary depending on the composition of the land being sensed.
+Design flaws in the satellite sensors have resulted in systematic errors in the values recorded by these sensors and the errors are variable depending on the composition of the land being sensed.
 While mathematical corrections reduce the error in both bands, better results were achieved using the single Band 10 to calculate land surface temperatures for this project.
-Land surface temperatures were estimated following the method of Jimenez-Munoz and Sobrino (Jimenez-Munoz et al., 2009; Jimenez-Munoz and Sobrino, 2003) with modifications appropriate for Landsat 8 (Buck, 1981; Yu et al., 2014).
+Land surface temperature was estimated following the method of Jimenez-Munoz and Sobrino (Jimenez-Munoz et al., 2009; Jimenez-Munoz and Sobrino, 2003) with modifications appropriate for Landsat 8 (Buck, 1981; Yu et al., 2014).
 Values for total atmospheric water vapour content were calculated using 9 a.m. air temperature and relative humidity measurements from Darwin Airport (Table 1).